rebellon-carina/Project-3---Subreddit-Classification-APIs-and-NLP-/README.md

 # Summary:
-- To answer our ***Business Problem***: Yes, we have created the best model that can classify posts from two different subreddits based on their title.
+- To answer our ***Business Problem***: Yes, we have selected the best model that can classify posts from two different subreddits based on their title.

 - We selected ***TFIDF Vecotirizer*** as our best model amongst all models for this classification project, as it is highest not just in Accuracy but also in F1-Score, as we want to balance Sensitivity and Specificity.
 It is also fast and easy to build with consistent result compared to ensemble methods like Bagging where data is randomly selected.
 In terms of interpretability, we can also look at the coefficients to validate the words that have highest correlation to wach subreddits.